Israel Story: Live shows

 Multiple times a year, the Israel Story team produces and performs live storytelling events around the United States and Israel.
 They've performed in New York, Las Vegas, San Diego, New Orleans, Chicago, San Francisco, and Miami.

 In a combination of radio-style storytelling, live collage animation, music, singing, video, and other multimedia, Israel Story tells the stories of Israelis from all over the country.
 In "Herzl 48", Israel Story brings together the stories of Israelis who have one, completely random, thing in common: they all live at 48 Herzl Street—the most common and highly symbolic of all Israeli addresses.
 (Theodor Herzl is considered the father of modern Zionism and the State of Israel was established in 1948.)
 Over several months, Israel Story visited all fifty-four Herzl Streets in Israel.
 Herzl 48 is a live presentation of these stories and has been performed across the United States and Israel.

 In May 2016, Israel Story returned to the United States with its new live show, "68 and Counting" in celebration of Yom Ha'atzmaut, Israel's Independence day.
 Israel Story delved into archives to find tales of events that all took place on Independence day from 1948 all the way through 2016, including stories from extravagant military parades, monumental basketball games, mind-bending bible trivia, and much more.
 In November 2016 Israel Story will be back in the states with a brand new live show.

 Reception

-Israel Story was recognized as one of the ‘Top 10 Podcast Episodes of 2014,’ for “Love Syndrome” and was awarded the Best Podcast Concept at IDC Herzliyya’s FM+ Radio Conference.
+Israel Story was recognized as one of the ‘Top 10 Podcast Episodes of 2014,’ for “Love Syndrome” and was awarded the Best Podcast Concept at IDC Herzliya's FM+ Radio Conference.
+Israel Story was named as one of the best seven Jewish podcasts by JTA and one of the "Top Ten Jewish Podcast" by Moment Magazine.